-- As an apprentice, you will start working in a high-demand field with incremental wage increases as your skills increase.
+- Start working in a high-demand field with incremental wage increases as your skills increase.

-- You are sponsored by an employer who pays your tuition so you can graduate with no college debt.
+- Be sponsored by an employer who pays your school tuition so you can graduate with no college debt.

-- Grow your skilled/trained workforce by promoting existing workers or new hires.
+- Help you grow your skilled/trained workforce by promoting existing workers or new hires.

 - Increase employee morale and loyalty.

-- The National Apprenticeship Service states that 92 percent of companies with apprenticeship programs believe that it leads to higher motivation.
+- The National Apprenticeship Service states that ninety-two percent of companies with apprenticeship programs believe that it leads to higher motivation.
 Eighty percent report increases in employee retention.

 - ECC and our partner, the Industry Consortium for Advanced Technical Training (ICATT), will help promote your apprenticeship(s).

 - Promotes diversity in the workplace by helping under-recruited populations gain skills.